 Advanced principles of influencing human behavior applying the principles of planning, organizing, staffing, directing and controlling in organizations.
-Includes detail knowledge of small unit tactics, land navigation and communications.
-Two lectures and one two-hour lab per week.
+Includes detailed knowledge of small unit tactics, land navigation and communications.
 Prerequisite: MILS 202 or 300 or consent of Professor of Military Science. \$10 fee.